ucl-docaider/docAider/README.md

-# repo-copilot
+# docAider

-`repo-copilot` leverages Semantic Kernel and Autogen to automate the process of generating and reviewing code documentation for your repository through a multi-agent approach.
-Additionally, with its integrated workflows, `repo-copilot` streamlines the documentation update process, ensuring it is both efficient and user-friendly.
+`docAider` leverages Semantic Kernel and Autogen to automate the process of generating and reviewing code documentation for your repository through a multi-agent approach.
+Additionally, with its integrated workflows, `docAider` streamlines the documentation update process, ensuring it is both efficient and user-friendly.

 ## Getting Started